Guernsey Pre-Decimal Coins

 E3A.
 Close crosslet.
 I have yet to see it.

 E3B.
 Disconnected top left berry on obverse.
-My comparison shows that the die is slightly different from E3, so this is not a result of a weak strike.
-I also have a second sample, but its grade is too low to be displayed.
+My comparison shows that the die is slightly

 E4.
 Mintage 56,128.
 Copper.
 Coin alignment.